10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 **Tools for checking specificity:**

-- [Specificity Calculator](https://specificity.keegan.st/) - A helpful tool for visualizing and calculating CSS specificity
+- [Specificity Calculator](https://specificity.keegan.st/) - A helpful tool for visualizing and calculating CSS specificity.
-- **stylelint rule**: Enforce specificity limits in your projects using the [`selector-max-specificity`](https://stylelint.io/user-guide/rules/selector-max-specificity/) rule.
+- **stylelint rule:** Enforce specificity limits in your projects using the [`selector-max-specificity`](https://stylelint.io/user-guide/rules/selector-max-specificity/) rule.

 ### Use `:where()` for Bare Elements